GHub2014/GettingandCleaningDataProject/CodeBook.md

 This codebook describes the variables used and the summaries calculated in the Getting and Cleaning Data Course Project.

 #Background Information
 The original source of the data and .txt files (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) was saved to my working directory and unzipped prior to running the R script.
-The R script begins with reading the files into R.
+The R script begins with reading the files into R.<br />

 Please read the README.md file to find instructions on how to run the script for this project.
 You will notice that the script is divided into three sections.
 All of the code cannot be run at once.
 Instead, each section must be executed separately in order for the packages to work correctly.

 #Necessary Packages
-plyr
+plyr<br />
-reshape
+reshape<br />
 reshape2

 #Variables
-activity_labels.txt: These were used to describe the activity ids.
+activity_labels.txt: These were used to describe the activity ids.<br />
 1 WALKING
 2 WALKING_UPSTAIRS
 3 WALKING_DOWNSTAIRS